marcuszou/uv-demo/README.md

 See the documentation on managing dependencies for more details.

 ### Managing version

-The uv version command can be used to read your package's version.
+The `uv version` command can be used to read your package's version.

-To get the version of your package, run uv version:
+To get the version of your package, run `uv version`:

 ```shell
 uv version
 ```

-To get the version without the package name, use the --short option:
+To get the version without the package name, use the `--short` option:

 ```shell
 uv version --short
 ```
-To get version information in a JSON format, use the --output-format json option:
+To get version information in a JSON format, use the `--output-format json` option:

 ```shell
 uv version --output-format json